-Now that the party season’s over, it might be a long time before your festive frocks seem like good value on a cost per wear basis.
-However, the credit crunch needn’t leave you in a fashion fix.
-If you’re counting your pennies - or your maxed out credit cards - it’s time to take a fresh look at how you can make the most of your wardrobe.
+The New Year is the perfect time for a wardrobe detox.
+The party season’s over, it might be a long time before your festive frocks seem like good value on a cost per wear basis.
+However, tightening the purse strings in January needn’t leave you in a fashion fix.
+If you’re counting your pennies – or your maxed out credit cards – it’s time to take a fresh look at how you can make the most of your wardrobe.

 You may never again get round to wearing that fabulous frock, sky high heels or statement accessories so streamline your wardrobe instead.

 By releasing the value locked in your wardrobe and reselling key pieces, you could start to pay off those credit card bills – and even make money to help fund your next shopping expedition.

 If you’re looking for a stylish new way to maximise your budget and cash in on fashion, take a trip to a second-hand boutiques.